Net4Gamer/DubplateCollector/README.md

 ## 🎧 Features

 - Add, delete, and search tracks
-- Import tracklists from two formats:
+- Import tracklists from txt in two formats:
   - `Artist - Title.ext`
   - Export-style format: `Artist – Title [EXT]`
 - Export your full dubplate catalog to a TXT file